Electrician Apprenticeships Explained

 Trade Skills 4U Electrician Apprenticeships

-In 2012 Trade Skills 4U launched our City & Guilds 2365 course.
+Please note that at present Trade Skills 4U offer the City & Guilds 2365 course which is similar to the knowledge units from an apprenticeship.
+We also can help you find and apprenticeship place via our partners JTL.
 Both employers and employees can benefit from electrical apprenticeships which are available for people aged 16 and over who reside in England.
 Find out how this could benefit you below.

 Are you thinking of taking on more staff?
 If so it could be a good opportunity to consider taking on an electrical apprentice.
 Not only will you work with motivated fresh individuals but you will also benefit from the professional training that can be provided here by Trade Skills 4U.